angulardart-community/site-angulardart/src/guide/learning-angular.md

 Try the [tutorial](../tutorial "Tour of Heroes") if you're ready to start coding, or visit the [architecture overview](architecture.html "Basic Concepts") if you prefer to learn the basic concepts first.

+### Extra note

+Sometimes if you can't find documentation about something for AngularDart, you can try to look for the same thing for [Angular TS]({{angular}}) as the two frameworks are architecturally similar (and both developed at Google!).